 Nepal is home to eight out of the ten tallest mountain peaks in the world.
 The most popular of these is Mt.
 Everest- the tallest peak in the world.
 Next to Everest in popularity is Mt.
 Annapurna.
-These two are the most popular trekking destinations in the Nepalese Himalayas where thousands of trekkers all over the world come to.
+These two are the most popular trekking destinations in the Nepalese Himalayas where thousands of trekkers from all over the world come.

 However, trekking is not the only way to experience the Nepalese Himalayas.
 You can also go there on bike tours, mountain flights, helicopters, or a mixture of these activities.
 Hence, the possibilities of the things you can do in the mountains are limitless.

 Sagarmatha National Park lies in the Everest region which has a diverse range of plants and animals in this region.
 It is a UNESCO World Heritage Site that covers an area of 1148 square kilometers.
 It has vegetation up to an altitude of 5750 meters.
-Many rare wild animals like snow-leopard, red panda, Himalayan black deer are found in this region.
+Many rare wild animals like snow leopards, red pandas, and Himalayan black deer are found in this region.
 In addition, there are 118 species of birds in this region.

 Important Places to See

 Tengboche Monastery is the largest gompa that lies in Tengboche village in, Khumjung.
 It was built in 1916 and has strong ties to its mother monastery in Tibet which is known as Rongbuk Monastery.
 The monastery lies within the premises of Sagarmatha National Park.
 Tengboche Monastery is surrounded by beautiful panoramic views of the mountains in this region like Everest, Tawache, Nuptse, Ama Dablam, and Thamserku.